Safe Passage Heals Annual Holiday Fundraising Gala Brings Hope and Transformation to Survivors

 The evening offers a captivating blend of compassion, glamour, and empowerment, featuring:

-• Pre-Gala Reception (4:00 PM - 5:30 PM): Guests will enjoy light refreshments along with beverages from HIVE₂O, 24K Tequila, and Sidney G Promotions, all while mingling and networking.
+Pre-Gala Reception (4:00 PM - 5:30 PM): Guests will enjoy light refreshments along with beverages from HIVE₂O, Three Spirit, 24K Tequila, and Sidney G Promotions, all while mingling and networking.

 ________________________________________